 To submit your own Open Letter to be considered for publication on the site, email 300-2000 words to: email@example.com.
 The letters can be on any topic.
 We only ask that you write to someone you care for (feel free to change their names), and that you write with honesty, empathy and passion.

 Click Here to read two of Baldwin's letters: “Open Letter to My Sister Angela Davis” and “Open Letter to my Nephew.”
 Also see Ta-Nehisi Coates' book, Between the World and Me and Claudia Rankine's call for open letters in The Rumpus.

-Special One: A Letter to My Four-Year Old Son
+Special One: An Open Letter to My Four-Year Old Son

 by Mary Volmer

 The other day, romping through the living room, stuffed kitty under one arm, you stopped and, raising your little chin like Nero, declared: “I am the special one!”
 Floppy blond hair, brown eyes wide.
 A pint sized superhero, minus the cape.
 It should have been funny.
 It was funny.
 Your dad and I both laughed.